 MEET THE TEAM

-AMY HARDMAN – HEAD OF COMMUNITY DEVELOPMENT
+AMY HARDMAN – HEAD OF FEATHERSTONE ROVERS FOUNDATION

 Amy joined the Featherstone Rovers Foundation back in 2012, after being recruited to the position of Learning Zone Manager.

 Her initial role was to operate the BBC Children In Need project, prior to being appointed as Head of Featherstone Rovers Foundation.

 Prior to arriving at the Millennium Stadium, Amy previously worked in schools and education, while continuing her work with horses on various yards.

 Away from the Rovers, Amy enjoys spending time with her daughter and her Horse Finn.

 IAN HARDMAN – RUGBY LEAGUE AND SCHOOL SPORT DEVELOPMENT OFFICER